 - Background Information

 - Developmental History

 - Medical History and Medical Records

-- Family Health History

-- Educational History

-- Educational, Psychological, and Therapy Reports

-- IEP including Long-Term Goals

-- With or Without Short-Term Objectives

-- Samples of Past and Present Work

-- Records from Outside Agencies (e.g., Regional Center, etc.)

-- Correspondence Letters You have Written and Received

-- A Record of Your Contacts with School Agencies (such as personal visits, phone calls, etc.)

-- School Report Cards and IEP Progress Reports
+- Family Health History - Educational History - Educational, Psychological, and Therapy Reports - IEP, including Long-Term Goals (with or without short-term objectives) - Samples of past and present work - Records from outside agencies (e.g., Regional Center, etc.) - Correspondence Letters you have written and received - A record of your contacts with school agencies (e.g., personal visits, phone calls) - School Report Cards and IEP Progress Reports

-You may want to take your notebook with you when you go to your child's IEP meeting, or when You visit a new agency or service provider.
+This notebook can be a great resource to you when you go to your child's IEP meeting, or when you visit a new agency or service provider.